 Osteoporosis medications — the treatment that takes years to evaluate

 This makes osteoporosis medication tricky.
 Your parent needs to want to prevent a fracture badly enough to take medication for years.
-They need to be willing to deal with side effects that might develop.
+They need to be willing to deal with side effects that may develop.
 They need to commit to something where the benefit is invisible and years away.
-Some people can do this easily.
-Some people give up after a year or two because they don't see the point.
-And sometimes, your parent is actually right to question whether treating osteoporosis makes sense for their particular situation.
+Some people do this easily.
+Some give up after a year or two because they don't see the point.
+And sometimes, your parent is right to question whether treating osteoporosis makes sense for their particular situation.

 Whether to Treat